t-rolfin/Result/README.md

 ``` csharp
 var result = Result<CustomModel>.Invalid().With("Other message.");
 ```
-Both will return an `NotFound` MetaResult with different messages.
+Both will return a `NotFound` MetaResult with different messages.

 * Return other MetaResult them the default version
 ``` csharp